lunayr/FE23-js1-slutprojekt-luna-berg/README.md

 # FE23-js1-slutprojekt-luna-berg

-This project aims to search movies, TV shows and actors.
-The home page displays the Popular&Top Rated TV shows and movies.
+This project aims to search movies, TV shows and actors. https://www.themoviedb.org/ is used for the data.